There are a few procedures you may need to complete before coming to Spain. One of these procedures is getting a visa.

 To get a Spain visa you will need to meet several criteria, complete a few procedures and most probably pay a fee.

-Who Needs a Spain Visa?
+What Is a Spain Schengen Visa?

 If you need a visa to Spain, you should apply for one.
 Applying for a Spain visa, short-stay or long-stay is not a hard thing to do, though it may sound so.
-You just need to follow some procedures step by step, and try not to make any mistakes.
+You just need to follow some procedures step by step and try not to make any mistakes.

 To apply for a Spain visa follow the steps given below: